ComputationalBiologyLab/AntiPan/README.md

 The required arguments are:

-p for gram-positive bacterial pathogens
+"p" for gram-positive bacterial pathogens

-n for gram-negative bacterial pathogens
+"n" for gram-negative bacterial pathogens

 ## Outputs ##